 Alternative 2 is similar to Alternative 1.
-The differences between Alternative 1 and Alternative 2 are the allowable public activities on B-16, B-17, B-20, and the DVTA (Table 2-4).
-The requested withdrawal and
+The differences between Alternative 1 and Alternative 2 are the allowable public activities on B-16, B-17, B-20, and the DVTA (Table 2-5).
+The requested withdrawal and proposed acquisition areas, construction areas, target areas, and special use airspace would be the same as Alternative 1.
+Approximately 4,241 acres would be used as new target areas within the FRTC.
+In addition, proposed construction activities would directly disturb approximately 700 acres.

 Opening the bombing ranges to special events (races) could potentially lead to impacts on geological resources because these activities directly disturb soil, increase erosion, and may lead to the spread of invasive vegetation species.
 Hunters could also potentially create trails and spread invasive vegetation species within B-17.
 However, these activities are largely currently occurring in these areas.
 In addition, as described in Section 3.1.3.1 (No Action Alternative), allowing for the exploration and development of leasable and salable minerals within the DVTA could substantially impact surface and subsurface geological resources.
-De-designating wilderness study areas and opening these areas to leasable and salable exploration could result in substantial impacts on geological resources (see Section 3.3, Mining and Mineral Resources).
+De-designating wilderness study areas and opening these areas to leasable and salable exploration could result in substantial impacts on geological resources (refer to Section 3.3, Mining and Mineral Resources).
 Special events and mineral resource development would be subject to site-specific review and approvals following implementation of this alternative.